sorbaathens/academic-website/content/authors/howie-davis/_index.md

 - Board
 ---

-Howie has been helping maintain local bikes and trails for decades.
-His board role is to act as the liaison for the YMCA/OAES trails.
+Howie has been helping maintain local [bikes](http://www.sunshinecycles.com/) and trails for decades.
+His official board role is to act as the liaison for the YMCA/OAES trails, but he does a lot more than that.